finnsterfran/BuddyClubhouse-MS4/TESTING.md

 Passed my html codes through [W3C Markup Validator](https://validator.w3.org/)
 * home page
     * Document checking completed.
 No errors or warnings to show.
+* about page
+    * Unclosed element div.
+        * Solve: Add enclosing div element
+    * Document checking completed.
+No errors or warnings to show.
+* contribution page
+    * Error: Duplicate ID quantity-input.
+        * Solve: Not possible because of python for loop generated id
+* buddies page
+    * Document checking completed.
+No errors or warnings to show.
+* blogboard
+    * Document checking completed.
+No errors or warnings to show.
+* blog_entry page
+    * Document checking completed.
+No errors or warnings to show.
+* account page
+    * Error: Attribute }} not allowed on element img at this point.
+        * Solve: Remove offending }}